fengxia41103/mouse/README.md

    `mating`.
 However, its location, eg. `/generated_models/` is still fixed.

-2. Computation settings: These values, eg. bin size, bout threshold, are set by user for his/her use case.
+2. **Computation settings**: These values, eg. bin size, bout threshold, are set by user for his/her use case.
 In most cases they don't have a default value.

-3. Housekeeping: Values used by Simba for its own housekeeping only, eg. project name.
+3. **Housekeeping**: Values used by Simba for its own housekeeping only, eg. project name.

 An example of the config is shown below.
 This example has been through most of the workflow steps, thus you seen most values are filled out.
 Upon a new project, you should expect most values are blank.

 - `/app/output/feng` is the root output folder designated to this run, thus having no significant meaning in the interest of computation